Calgary's new mayor wants to declare a climate emergency. What could it mean for Canada's energy capital? | CBC News

 Calgary's new mayor says it's time to do the same in Alberta's biggest city, which 1.3 million people call home.
 But she's signalled it's not just about lowering greenhouse gas emissions.
 It's also about attracting investment and creating jobs.

-"What we need to do now is recognize that we are in a climate emergency so we can continue to attract capital to our city," the mayor told reporters at City Hall last month.
+"What we need to do now is recognize that we are in a climate emergency so we can continue to attract capital to our city," the mayor told reporters at city hall last month.

 So what could happen in Calgary after a climate emergency is declared?
 Other cities have done it, what's been their experience?
 Will it help reverse the damaging effects of climate change and create jobs?
 Or will it be a blow to Canada's oil and gas capital?